Engel-Gonzalez/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+- The closure is used then we call dansRoll outside of the parent function but having access to the child function inside personalDice.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+- The name is the same, the number that the diced rolled differs.
 c.
 What is the lexical scope of `newRoll`?
+- The lexical scope of newRoll would be personalDice or dansRoll/zoesRoll

 ### Task 3 - Stretch Goals